nextstrain/docs.nextstrain.org/src/reference/snakemake-style-guide.rst

 Relative paths (paths that don't start with ``/``) mean that anyone can run the build without running into portability issues caused by paths specific to your computer.

-Our convention for builds is that Nextstrain components are available locally if needed as sibling directories, for example ``../fauna/`` and ``../auspice/``.